 Tags can today be broken down by frequency into three categories.
 Tags for each of these three frequency ranges were developed sequentially.
 In the same way that music formats have moved from vinyl to cassette to CD, so RFID tag technology has moved from LF to HF to UHF.
 Each has specific benefits and drawbacks, and choosing the "best" tag depends very much on the application.

 Low Frequency tags operate in the range 125 KHz.
 These were the first tags to be developed, and are frequently used in animal tracking.
 Their physical design requires many turns of conductor to capture enough energy to respond.
 This tends to make them thicker, and more expensive to manufacture.
 Range is of the order of an inch or so.
 Format can be cylindrical - think of one inch cut from the end of a drinking straw, or bobbin shaped - think of several large coins in a pile.

-are thinner, but typically occupy a similar surface area to a credit card, though smaller button versions are available.
+tags are thinner, but typically occupy a similar surface area to a credit card, though smaller

 Read range is typically up to twelve inches.
 Applications include shelf readers - which can give you a real time view of your inventory.
 HF tags are also available as encapsulated buttons, which can be sewn into the hem of a garment.
 These buttons can survive the rigours of a laundry, and are often used to track uniforms.